Nuto/LoRaTemperatureSensor/README.md

 # LDTS - LoRa Distributed Temperature Sensor
 A distributed Temperature Sensor connected via LoRa with a Master Module with a WLAN connection.

 The aim of this project is to record the temperatures of the individual units in a small apartment complex in order to obtain an overall picture of the heating and cooling performance.
+The sensor data of the slave modules are then sent via LoRa to the master module.
+This then forwards the data via WLAN to a cloud service.
+This means that each slave module does not have to have its own WLAN configuration.

 ![Housing printed](doc/housing-printed.png)